- Downer Beginning

 - An episode in Season 5 of House starts out with one of the main characters doing this.
 For no reason.
 (It was actually because the actor decided to quit the show.)

-- An early episode of Law & Order has a cop's suicide start an investigation that eventually leads to uncovering the cop and many of his childhood friends had been sexually abused by the neighborhood priest.
+- An early episode has a cop's suicide start an investigation that eventually leads to uncovering the cop and many of his childhood friends had been sexually abused by the neighborhood priest.
 One of the victims was Detective Mike Logan.

 - The entire premise of Then Came Bronson is the title character riding around the country on the motorcycle purchased from the widow of his friend who killed himself.